UCI-GDIM31/class-activities-fnkim/README.md

 My game did not work perfectly the first time I tested it, in regards to the timer text updating.
 I was updating the variable, but I forgot to add the code to update the text on the screen as well.
 I fixed this by adding "_timeText.text = _timerNumber.ToString();".

+### W5
+My question was about GetComponent, because I was still a little confused on the requirements for retrieving a component from a different gameObject.
+My question was: Can you use GetComponent on any component?
+My table and I figured out that yes, you can.

 ## Open-Source Assets
 ### W1